influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/migration.md

 - Deletes all data from any data nodes that are already part of an InfluxDB Enterprise cluster
 - Transfers all users from the OSS instance to the InfluxDB Enterprise Cluster
 - Requires downtime for writes and reads for the OSS instance

-In addition, please refrain from creating a Global Admin user in the InfluxDB Enterprise Web Console before implementing these steps.
-If you’ve already created a Global Admin user, contact support.
 {{% /warn %}}

 ## Process overview